-I know it’s only September, however, we are 90 days away from a brand new Business Year!
-This is a great time to reflect on 2014 and your vision for 2016.
+I know it’s only September, however, we are only 3 months away from a brand new Business Year!
+In fact, this is a great time to reflect on what you have accomplished in 2017 and your vision for 2018.

-I ponder the above questions at the end of each Business year, before I set new goals for an upcoming Business year. if you did not accomplish some goals in 2015, its OK….finish them in 2016.
+I ponder the above questions at the end of each Business year, before I set new goals for an upcoming Business year.
+If you did not accomplish some goals in 2017, its OK….finish them in 2018.

 Having a vision for each year that you are in Business is a great way to stay motivated and a great way to keep the excitement in your Business.